- Cash (potential tax benefit as charitable deduction)

 “I give to Eagle Island, Inc. (Tax ID# 27-4548675) of Saranac Lake, New York the rest, residue and remainder of my estate for its general support.”

-If your plans include an estate gift that will leave a legacy for Eagle Island, Inc., please let us know so we can thank you.
+If your plans include an estate gift that will leave a legacy for Eagle Island, Inc., please let us know so we can thank you and you can be part of the Legacy Circle.
 All information is confidential and involves no obligation on your part.

 There are other charitable tools with unique characteristics that can benefit Eagle Island now or in the future, while providing current income to you, or future benefits to family members.
 We can provide general information to the start the conversation or put you in contact with an advisor.